stoeps13/connections-doc/source/admin/install/t_prof_populate.md

     xhost +
     ```

+    !!! note
-    **Note:** If granting display authority to all users is a security concern for you, change the command to grant display authority to a specific user or users.
+    If granting display authority to all users is a security concern for you, change the command to grant display authority to a specific user or users.
 For more information about this command, consult with your AIX or Linux administrator guide.

     ```
     echo $DISPLAY